Anniepoo/DSalleShare/README.md

 TDV To Do
 =========

+ * Get figures lined up (may need to be after we do per-player-id)

  * Disentangle backbuffer rendering of color in colorstream
  * Then implement Z order
  * Then restrict to hands and head